-Now that summer is here and it's getting very hot outside, many people are beginning to take advantage of the nice weather and longer days by spending more time outdoors and being more active.
+Now many people are beginning to take advantage of the nice weather and longer days by spending more time outdoors and being more active.
 While these people may enjoy the warmer temperatures, not everyone is happy to see them.
 Because for many people an increase in temperatures can mean an increase in their back pain!

 Anyone who suffers with back pain and sciatica know how terrible and severe they can be.
 And for many, one of the worst parts about this pain is that it can happen at any time and for seemingly any reason.
 The way people experience back pain is different for everyone, and this is why changes in temperature can be so frustrating.
 For some, warmer temps actually make their back pain feel better, so they are probably feeling pretty good right now.
 But for others, the heat makes their backs and sciatica feel much worse.
 So for those whose back pain and sciatica are being affected by this summertime heat, remember these quick tips to relieve that pain: